Articles and Videos

 Other Venues for Somatic Voicework™

-Somatic Voicework™ Level I will also be offered January 18-20, 2013, at UMass Dartmouth.
-For details and registration information please check out our 2013 Umass brochure For more information please contact Marcelle Gauvin
+Somatic Voicework™ Level II will be offered for the first time outside of Shenandoah, January 17-19, 2014, at UMass Dartmouth.
+For details and registration information please check out our 2014 brochure.
+For more information, please contact Marcelle Gauvin.